 This time Sano did emit some anger in his response.
 “I make fast decisions, OK?
 Nothing wrong with that.”

 “Somehow I’m not surprised,” murmured Hajime.
-And he really wasn’t.
-He really wasn’t terribly condemnatory, either; to his understanding, most people changed their majors several times before any permanent fixation, so the distance of the conclusion to which Sano had jumped wasn’t likely to make much difference in the long run.
+And he truly wasn’t.
+He wasn’t terribly condemnatory, either; to his understanding, most people changed their majors several times before any permanent fixation, so the distance of the conclusion to which Sano had jumped would likely make little difference in the long run.

 “Besides, I’ve kinda wanted to do this for years.”
 While still defensive, Sano’s tone was creeping back toward the excitement of only moments before, which seemed to be the resilient sort.
 “It wasn’t just the stuff in Paso… you can’t live by the San Andreas most of your life without getting interested in earthquakes!”